avalanchesass/avalanche/README.md

 removing the property from the original class.
 Extending the original class by defining it a second time, uses the default cascading behavior of CSS.

+### Override package variables
+Most packages define there own default variables which you can override to modify the CSS output.
+There are two ways how to override variables of external and custom packages:

+1. Similar to the extending of packages, you can create a separate file in which you define the variables you want to override e.g. `_button_variable.scss`.
+2. If you prefer to have one big file with all the variables inside, you can also override package variables inside the `_variable.scss` file in your projects `scss` directory.

 ### CLI
 `avalanchesass --template="" [--type=""] [--name=""] [--path=""]`